What is Part Exchange?

-You will need to have the V5 logbook for the vehicle, the spare key, vehicle handbook, service record and financial settlement details.
+You will need to have the V5 logbook for the vehicle, the spare key, the vehicle handbook, the service record, and financial settlement details.

 What happens to your old car when you part exchange it and what if you want to return the car you bought?

 When a customer part exchanges their car, it will go through a preparation process and be sold again unless it is seen as unroadworthy.
 For any older cars that come into Perrys as a part exchange, these are usually sold directly to auction rather than selling the cars from the dealership.

 If you want to return the car you bought, at Perrys we will be able to return your part exchange back to you if the car has not already been resold.
 Other dealerships might not offer this, double check this before you go through with the exchange.

 Convenience: Part exchanging is an immediate process.
 Listing your car privately can take weeks to sell, however, with part exchange, you can trade it in and drive a new car away on the same day.
 This process avoids the ‘time wasters’ when selling privately and it also reduces the risk of the buying process falling through.

 Safety and Security: If you want to part exchange your vehicle it’s important that you go to a well-known dealership.
 This means you have the best safety and security when money is being transferred, reducing the risk of potentially being scammed or not receiving your money.

 Time Saving: The paperwork will be processed quickly as it’s a same-day transaction.
 Once this is processed you simply drive your new vehicle away.

 Hassle-Free: You won’t have to worry about dealing with any paperwork, the dealership will do this for you, and they will settle the finance on your behalf.